Kuvaldis/mtt/README.md

 Money transfer test example.

-Java 11 is required.
+* Java 11 is required.

-Only minimum necessary REST API operations are added.
+* Only minimum necessary REST API operations are added.
 For more explanations see 'Rationale' section.
-Body format should be "application/json" for both, request and response.
+* Body format should be "application/json" for both, request and response.
+* Service is run on port 8080 by default.

 Following operations are provided:
 * **POST /users**.
 Creates a new user.
 Http request example: